< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 It was also becoming increasingly evident that some of the players in online media were very bad actors -- most prominently Alex Jones and INFOWARS.
 On 14 December 2012, 20-year-old Adam Lanza of Newton, Connecticut, shot and killed his mother, then went to Sandy Hook Elementary School and killed 26 people, including 20 children; when police arrived, he shot and killed himself.

-BACK_TO_TOP* By that time, 2012, the popular computing market had shifted with the rise of the smartphone and tablet -- which were, if not immune to malware, at least not so vulnerable to it, since users got their "apps" from appstores, where the apps were screened to an extent for bad actors.
-Fast internet had become more common, as had "cloud computing", in which businesses gave up their mainframe computers and instead rented out computing power from "server farms" operated by players such as Amazon.com.
+* By that time, 2012, the popular computing market had shifted with the rise of the smartphone and tablet.
+They weren't immune to malware, but they weren't so vulnerable to it, since users got their "apps" from appstores, where the apps were screened to an extent for bad actors.
+In addition, fast internet had become more common, as had "cloud computing", in which businesses gave up their mainframe computers and instead rented out computing power from "server farms" operated by players such as Amazon.com.

 It doesn't appear Snowden had access to any big secrets, his revelations being painted in loud colors but with a very broad brush.
 Nothing that was revealed was much surprise to those knowledgeable of US intelligence activities; public reaction was overheated.
 Although PRISM observed connections between users, there was no access to the communications themselves without a FISA warrant.